Wintermute0110/Wintermute0110.github.io/AEL/index.md

 ## Advanced Emulator Launcher wiki

-Advanced Emulator Launcher (AEL) is a multi-emulator front-end for Kodi scalable to collections of thousands of ROMs.
-AEL features include:
+Advanced Emulator Launcher (AEL) is a multi-emulator, fully-featured front-end and general application launcher for Kodi scalable to collections of thousands of ROMs.

- * AEL includes offline scrapers for MAME and No-Intro ROM sets and also supports scrapping ROM metadata, thumbs and fanarts online.

- * Audit your ROM using No-Intro parent-clone XML DATs.

- * Powerful Favourites management to create your own curated game list among those thousands of ROMs of many systems.

- * Browse all your ROMs by Title (first letter), Year, Genre and Studio.

- * Launching of general applications, games and standalone applications is also available.

- * Imports Advanced Launcher launchers.xml.
-Users of Advanced Launcher will get started instantly.

 [Go back to index page](../)